Kali Linux Split Tunneling — 7 Easy Steps with WireGuard & nftables ⚡🚀

 - Namespaces allow per-application VPN isolation.

-- Becomes part of a resilient ethical hacking workflow.
+- Becomes part of a resilient ethical hacking VPN workflow.

 Step 1 — Install essentials 🔧